Now available for purchase

--The American Organist, January 2020.
+-The American Organist

 “Baskeyfield, first-prize winner at numerous international competitions, is entirely unfazed by the technical challenges and plays with both astounding virtuosity and musicality.”

--Choir and Organ, May/June 2019
+-Choir and Organ

 “This transcription is sublime and one hears the organ as an orchestra demonstrating Baskeyfield’s incredible technique… After reading law at Oxford, Baskeyfield moved to the US for graduate study in organ performance and, as the final movement of Evocation reverberates, one recognizes what an excellent choice that was.
 The thrill of the crescendos leading to those final tremendous chords in the last movement of Evocation leads me to declare that I’m on the lookout for more of Baskeyfield’s recordings.”